-Before you complete the application for this program you must read and understand these Design Requirements as well as the Terms and Conditions and the Process Guidelines.
+Before you complete the application for this program you must read and understand these Design Requirements as well as the Terms and Conditions.

 The first step of FYI is attending a Design Workshop.
 There you will receive guidance on creating a design and learn more about the FYI process.
 After you attend the workshop, you will be asked to submit your design online.